unknownlocked/segment_adaption_dataset/README.md

 |  position  | coordinates of the four corners of the potential intent area |                               |

 <br>
-A sample image and its annotation in the dataset:
+An example of an image and its annotations in the dataset is as follows.
+<div style="margin-bottom: 15px;"></div>
 <img src="./example_image.jpg" width = 80%>

 ```json